 Life during a pandemic isn’t something our roadmaps or project plans could’ve ever prepared us for.
 And while practicing social distancing has led to adjustments in all aspects of work and life, one that is especially obvious to us is the switch to being a fully remote company.
 As teams around the world make this transition as well, there’s a real need for creativity and resourcefulness when it comes to keeping your company culture thriving (and your employees engaged).

 So, how do you maintain meaningful connections with your teammates when your workplace norms have changed so much?
-Whether it’s keeping in touch with your team on weekly Zoom calls or just saying “Hey, how are you!” with a Soapbox video, communicating via video has become the new norm.
+Whether it’s keeping in touch with your team on weekly Zoom calls or just saying “Hey, how are you!” with a video recording, communicating via video has become the new norm.

 Let’s take a look at some creative examples of how businesses are using video for remote team building.
 Hopefully, after reading this post, you’ll walk away with some fresh ideas for what you can do to keep the company culture you’ve worked so hard to build thriving.